stamourv/recipes/rice-and-beans.md

 ## Notes

-* When making ahead of time, let cool divide into portions, then add the cheese.
+* When making ahead of time, let cool, divide into portions, then add the cheese.
 The cheese will melt when reheating.
 * May want to adjust quantities for different rice cookers.
   The above is the most I can fit in mine without a mess.